 What does the Youth Poet Laureate do?

-- The Laureate and the finalists will be invited to perform at public events throughout the year, and potentially beyond that year, such as serving as a judge in the future.
+- The Laureate and the finalists will be invited to perform at public events throughout the year, and beyond.

-- The Laureate may be asked to share their experiences, writing process, and values on online platforms.
+- The Laureate and finalists will be asked to share their experiences, writing process, and values on online platforms.

-- The Laureate will have the ability to develop a community project to develop their writing craft and inspire the community.
+- The Laureate and finalists will have the ability to develop a community wide project to bring poetry to everyone.

-- The Youth Poet Laureate will need to write one “clean” poem that will be featured on the library website.
-The Youth Poet Laureate will also need to submit three poems for the national anthology by Urban Word, which will feature the work of all the 2021 Youth Poet Laureates across the country.
+- The Laureate will submit one poem that will be featured on the library website.
+The Laureate will also need to submit three poems for the national anthology by Urban Word, which will feature the work of all the 2023 Youth Poet Laureates across the country.

 What does the Laureate title earn?

-- Any former Laureate between the ages of 13-19 can submit to be considered for the Regional Youth Poet Laureate, and one of the four Regional Youth Poet Laureates is selected to be the National Youth Poet Laureate.
-The first National Youth Poet Laureate, Amanda Gorman, performed at the 2021 Presidential Inauguration.
+- Any former Laureate between the ages of 13-19 can submit poetry for the Regional Youth Poet Laureate competition.
+One of the four Regional Youth Poet Laureates will be selected as the National Youth Poet Laureate.

-- Three original poems showing your content, craft, and voice totaling no more than 10 pages.
+- Three original poems that showcase your content, craft, and voice.
+Submissions should be no more than 10 pages.
 Do not include your name in the document as the first round is anonymous.

-- Name and contact information of an adult sponsor who knows your writing, school performance, or community involvement.
-If you advance to the next round, you’ll ask your sponsor to write a letter of recommendation.
-Ask for this way in advance so the letter will be submitted by May 31!
+- Name and contact information of an adult sponsor who is familiar with your writing, academic achievements, and community involvement.
+If you advance to the next round, your sponsor will be asked to write a letter of recommendation.
+Ask for this letter in advance so the letter will be submitted by May 31!